Ford Motor's (F) Presents at Barclays Global Automotive Conference Call (Transcript)

 So we're thinking a lot about those things and you will notice here in the city that we're showing here that there're people, there’s human being.
 And that's a unique thing, I think, Jim Hackett, has it's all thinking about Ford, which is human centered design.
 So we partnered with the company called IDEO, we've opened up a human center design lab in Palo Alto, called Greenfield Labs.
 And we're looking to expand that, raising Greenfield Labs to inform not only the services that we're creating, but also informing it and easing it to inform our vehicle creation as well.

-And as we announced and experiment, for example, with Domino’s, the partnership with Domino's Pizza and it's been [indiscernible] learning.
+And as we announced and experiment, for example, with Domino’s, the partnership with Domino's Pizza and it's been a great learning.
 So what we're doing with Domino's is really thinking about the interaction of humans in vehicles as vehicles become more autonomous.
 And as customers come to the vehicle to get perishable goods, bacon in this case and how the interaction happens.
 And remembering that although many are talking about how certain technologies will eliminate humans, we're really thinking about how they interact with humans.
 We want to augment the human experience through different services that we can provide.

-And the exciting thing for me [indiscernible] since June 1st [indiscernible] said is that we've got this.
+And the exciting thing for me [indiscernible] since June as Brian said is that we've got this.
 We've got all the elements in place today to really make an impact here.
 We've got a strong software capability.
-You mentioned that with [indiscernible] the CIO with a huge focus on that.
+You mentioned I was formerly the CIO with a huge focus on that.
 We invested in Pivotal, as Brian referenced, a $182 million investment to help us grow software labs around the company.
 And we've opened labs around the globe and happy to expand on that a little bit.

 For three years now, we've had a Chief Data Officer and a huge focus on data and analytics.
 And obviously, that plays a huge part in developing these services.
 We’ve got vehicles, especially commercial vehicles.
 And as you think about the world of tomorrow and we're using those commercial vehicles in our Chariot product, we also started the new business this year around the August timeframe, Non-Emergency Medical Transportation or NEMT.

-And with that as just a pilot, we started to learn if we can make money and we signed up [8.05] and to listen to scale up next year.
+And with that as just a pilot, we started to learn if we can make money and we signed up [indiscernible] and to listen to scale up next year.
 With NEMT as it leverages our Transit product or van, it leverages human designed thinking, so tricking out that ban.
-And we partnered with [indiscernible] Hospital, hospital in Detroit and five nursing home, assisted living homes customers.
-And what we do is we basically get these patients or [indiscernible] other people to their medical appointments on time.
+And we partnered with Beaumont Hospital, hospital in Detroit and five nursing home, assisted living homes customers.
+And what we do is we basically get these patients or the people to their medical appointments on time.

 It might come simple it’s actually very complicated.
 And if we look in the industry, only about 57% of those in the market right now get patients to their hospital appointments on-time.
 We’ve been hitting well into the 90s.
 And we found that there is huge demand.
 It’s about $5 billion to $7 billion because of demographics around us and the shift in age population that opportunity is growing.
 And we found out that we can do it in the unique way using human centered design, our Transit product.
 So versus an analytics that we wrapper around that.